ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   This includes layers from physical topology to Service topology.
 : This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).
+: A SIMAP model defines the core topological entities, their role in the network, core topological properties, and relationships both inside each layer and between the layers.
+: It is the basic topological model with references/pointers to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.

 SIMAP modelling:
 : SIMAP modelling is the set of principles, guidelines, and conventions to model the SIMAP